KatkayApps/homebridge-http-webhooks-shellyButton1/README.md

 # homebridge-http-webhooks
 A http plugin with support of webhooks for [Homebridge](https://github.com/nfarina/homebridge).

+Use this if you want to use Shelly Button 1.
+This is basically the same code as nfarina's but I have added support for Shelley Button 1's triple click.

 The plugin gets its states from any system that is calling the url to trigger a state change.

 Currently supports contact, motion, occupancy, smoke sensors, switches, push buttons, lights (only on/off and brightness), temperature sensors, humidity sensors, thermostats, CO2 sensors and leak sensors.